julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, November 07, 2024.
+Friday, November 08, 2024.
 Quote of the day:

-> "This world is but a canvas to our imagination." - Henry David Thoreau
+> "In art as in love, instinct is enough." - Anatole France